Richard Harris: Illness and death

 Harris was diagnosed with Hodgkin's disease in August 2002, reportedly after being hospitalised with pneumonia.
 He died at University College Hospital in Bloomsbury, London, on 25 October 2002, aged 72.
-Harris had quipped that "It was the food!" as he was wheeled out of the Savoy Hotel for the last time.
-He was survived by his three sons, Damian, Jared and Jamie, having spent his final three days in a coma.
+Harris quipped "It was the food!" as he was wheeled out of the Savoy Hotel for the last time.
+Harris spent his final three days in a coma.
 Harris's body was cremated, and his ashes were scattered in the Bahamas, where he owned a home.

-Harris was a lifelong friend of actor Peter O'Toole, and his family reportedly hoped that O'Toole would replace Harris as Dumbledore in Harry Potter and the Prisoner of Azkaban (2004).
+Harris was a lifelong friend of the actor Peter O'Toole, and his family reportedly hoped that O'Toole would replace Harris as Dumbledore in Harry Potter and the Prisoner of Azkaban (2004).
 There were, however, concerns about insuring O'Toole for the six remaining films in the series.
 Harris was ultimately succeeded as Dumbledore by Michael Gambon.
-Chris Columbus, director of Philosopher's Stone and Harry Potter and the Chamber of Secrets (2002), had visited Harris during his last days and had promised him to not recast him as Dumbledore, confident of his eventual recovery.
-In a 2021 interview with The Hollywood Reporter, Columbus revealed that Harris was writing an autobiography during his stay at the hospital, but the autobiography has never been published.
+Chris Columbus, director of the first two Harry Potter films, had visited Harris during his last days and had promised not to recast Dumbledore, confident of his eventual recovery.
+In a 2021 interview with The Hollywood Reporter, Columbus revealed that Harris was writing an autobiography during his stay at the hospital, but it has not been published since.